Alejogb1/job-board/blog-data/618-lab-word-frequencies-python-text-processing.md

 id: "618-lab-word-frequencies-python-text-processing"
 ---

-Okay so word frequencies in Python right classic I've banged my head against this wall more times than I care to admit Seriously this is like a rite of passage for anyone getting into text processing and data analysis in Python I remember my early days probably around python 2.7 days or so back when you had to worry about unicode like it was a bomb waiting to go off I was working on a project involving parsing tons of legal documents think court transcripts and laws and the like My boss at the time a real stickler for clean data was breathing down my neck about getting accurate term frequencies He had some weird obsession with being able to spot certain phrases and keywords like "reasonable doubt" and I had to deliver like yesterday I made all the rookie mistakes you can imagine trying to brute force it with simple loops and regexes it was a total mess Performance was trash and I swear I had some race conditions hiding in there somewhere It made me want to quit and take up knitting seriously
+ so word frequencies in Python right classic I've banged my head against this wall more times than I care to admit Seriously this is like a rite of passage for anyone getting into text processing and data analysis in Python I remember my early days probably around python 2.7 days or so back when you had to worry about unicode like it was a bomb waiting to go off I was working on a project involving parsing tons of legal documents think court transcripts and laws and the like My boss at the time a real stickler for clean data was breathing down my neck about getting accurate term frequencies He had some weird obsession with being able to spot certain phrases and keywords like "reasonable doubt" and I had to deliver like yesterday I made all the rookie mistakes you can imagine trying to brute force it with simple loops and regexes it was a total mess Performance was trash and I swear I had some race conditions hiding in there somewhere It made me want to quit and take up knitting seriously

 The key is you need to think more like a machine than you do a human that's the secret for text processing you want to use libraries that are designed for this stuff Instead of reinventing the wheel let's get to the code.